kaikue/MagicOfTheStars/README.md

 	- Sliding down steep angles
 - Slime that bounces you (auto-walljump corridor, bouncy hallway)
 - Try unrolling and moving the player down a bit (since rolling up into a corner will engage anti-softlock and bounce the player instead of stopping them)
 - Animator
+	- Don't use Resources.Load
+	- Use skeleton animation instead of individual frames
+	- Get rid of NUM\_whatever\_FRAMES
-- Adjust jump & walljump grace period
+- Adjust jump & walljump grace period based on playtesting
 - Slide particles?
 - Powerups
-	- Reset jump (double+ jump)
 	- Particles
+	- Glowy effect for can midair jump
-- Visual indication for CanRoll
+- Visual indication for CanRoll (like mario galaxy spin recharge)
-- Make roll longer?
-	- Depends on how long you hold the trigger- is there a limit?
+- One way platforms (only intersect with bottom edge?)
 - More moves?
 	- Roll + jump = long jump?
 	- Roll cancel jump in midair?